akeylesslabs/akeyless-go/docs/GetProducersListReplyObj.md

 HasProducersErrors returns a boolean if a field has been set.

+### SetProducersErrorsNil

+`func (o *GetProducersListReplyObj) SetProducersErrorsNil(b bool)`

+ SetProducersErrorsNil sets the value for ProducersErrors to be an explicit nil

+### UnsetProducersErrors
+`func (o *GetProducersListReplyObj) UnsetProducersErrors()`

+UnsetProducersErrors ensures that no value is present for ProducersErrors, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)